hashicorp/terraform/website/README.md

 **Launch Site Locally**

 1. Navigate into your local `terraform` top-level directory and run `make website`.
 1. Open `http://localhost:3000` in your web browser.
-While the preview is running, you can edit pages and Next.js will automatically rebuild them.
+While the preview is running, you can edit pages and Next.js automatically rebuilds them.
-1. When you're done with the preview, press `ctrl-C` in your terminal to stop the server.
+1. Press `ctrl-C` in your terminal to stop the server and end the preview.

 ## Deploying Changes